-The Capital projects fund - the building and site, 2010 school building and site, and 1998 Durant funds account for financial resources that are restricted, committed, or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets.
+The Capital projects fund - the 2010 capital projects, 1998 Durant, and 2017 capital projects funds account for financial resources that are restricted, committed, or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets.

 The debt service funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
-The District has one non-major debt service fund.
+The District has four nonmajor debt service funds.